treasure-data/td-android-sdk/README.md

 ### Send record

-Of course, you can send various information not only counter.
+Of course, you can send various information other than counter.

     viewLargeImage.setOnTouchListener(new OnTouchListener() {
         @Override